 For a full explanation of best practices relating to back-up procedures and best front office procedures, check out the below article:

 If your business is operationally capable of supporting cloud technology (e.g. reliable and strong internet connectivity), you may be able to outsource some required IT infrastructure.
 HiRUM is proud to offer cloud hosting services to assist clients with their IT requirements where possible.
 By hosting your HiRUM PMS externally, you can rest assured it will always be protected and backed-up regularly.
-If you’d like to enquire about these services, please email firstname.lastname@example.org or call 07 5574 4990.
+If you’d like to enquire about these services, please complete the form below and one of our friendly staff will contact you shortly.

 It’s far easier to identify and avoid internet security scams and other digital threats when you know exactly what it is you should be looking out for.
 For this reason, we highly recommend keeping up to date with the latest news and updates in this space.
-HiRUM provides comprehensive monthly scam alerts to all of our subscribers (curtesy of Surety IT).
-Click here to subscribe and stay alert to identify the latest threats that may manage to weasel their way into your inbox!
+HiRUM provides comprehensive monthly scam alerts to all of our subscribers (courtesy of Surety IT).

 And finally, you should always remember that if something looks suspicious or sounds too good to be true, it probably is!